The Las Vegas Strip

 Guests should plan to arrive 15–20 minutes before showtime to allow time for seating inside the venue.

-L.A.
-Comedy Club is worth it if you enjoy traditional stand-up comedy and like the variety of a rotating lineup.
+You should see L.A.
+Comedy Club if you enjoy traditional stand-up comedy and like the variety of a rotating lineup.
 It’s a strong option for visitors who want a casual, flexible comedy show without committing to a specific headliner.

-It works especially well as a relaxed evening or late-night option, particularly if you’re already staying at The STRAT or exploring the north end of the Strip.
+It works especially well as a relaxed evening or late-night option if you are staying at The STRAT, visiting the north end of the Strip, or already planning to be in that area.

 How It Compares to Other Vegas Shows